-With all the research I’ve been doing on NEIPAs, it would appear that most of the big name NEIPA producers are dry hopping after terminal gravity has been reached, usually on days 5-8.
+With all the research I’ve been doing on NEIPAs, it would appear that most of the big-name NEIPA producers are dry hopping after terminal gravity has been reached, usually on days 5-8.
 Breweries like Treehouse and Trillium dry hop in crazy amounts to achieve the incredible fresh flavors their beers are known for.
-I usually dry hop my NEIPAs with 5-8 ounces, which is a ballpark 5-gallon batch equivalent to what the pros are doing.
+I usually dry hop my NEIPAs with 8-16 ounces, depending on ABV.
 This originally seemed absurd to me coming from a typical 2-ounce dry hop charge in an American IPA, but it does make a big difference.

 Double Dry Hopping (DDH)